 And finally...Our Technology!

 1) Optomap imaging system: Our ultra widefield imaging system allows a 200 degree view of the retina (about 80%) in less than a second.
 The Optomap Retinal Imaging system is outstanding for assessing retinal issues.
-YOUR FACE OR EYES ARE NOT TOUCHED, NO DILATION IS NEEDED AND NO DROPS ARE NEEDED FOR THIS TEST.
+NO DILATION IS NEEDED AND NO DROPS ARE NEEDED FOR THIS TEST.
 This technology has dramatically changed the comfort and safety of eyecare and also helps with social distancing.

 2) Computerized Refraction System: The doctor will check your prescription but does so by looking at a computer screen in front of him/her and is not facing the patient.
 This system ensures that the doctor and patient will not be facing each other but rather will be angled about 90 degrees away from each other.
 Our refraction system is just as accurate as previous older technology but is also a safe way to get a great prescription for glasses!

 3) Slit lamp camera system: Our offices have installed an eye imaging system that allows the doctor to evaluate many aspects of the eye in conjunction with a highly precise microscope.
 Traditionally, the doctor has to look through the oculars which require the doctor to get close to the patient.
-In over 90% of exams, the doctor can now look through a mounted camera or television screen that allows the doctor to conduct the eye exam from a further distance and still be wearing a face shield (if needed) at the same time!
+In over 90% of exams, the doctor can now look through a mounted camera or television screen that allows the doctor to conduct the eye exam from a further distance if needed.

 We believe we have one of the most technologically advanced practices that is perfectly positioned to deliver comprehensive eye care to our Central Coast community in the post COVID- 19 world.
 We are taking the safety and well being of our patients, staff and doctors seriously and providing our patients a thorough and comprehensive eye exam.
 Please stay safe and healthy!
 We look forward to seeing you soon!!